-The sessions can be vary in intensity.
-Continuous communication between client and Rolfer are essential in ensuring a balance between effectiveness, level of comfort and the amount of direct pressure necessary to affect change.
-The Rolfer will work at varying levels of pressure while asking for movement from the client to release the patterns of tension and allow the body to re-organize itself.
+The sessions can be vary in intensity from very light to deep.
+Continuous communication between client and practitioner are essential in ensuring a balance between effectiveness, level of comfort and the amount of direct pressure necessary to affect change, release the patterns of tension and allow the body to re-organize itself.
 As the body becomes more integrated, clients report having increased awareness in their body, a sense of lightness and ease in movement, and relief from chronic patterns of pain.

-What is the difference between Rolfing and massage?
+What is the difference between your work and massage?

-Rolfing seeks to help the body realign and reorganize itself by releasing chronic habitual patterns and introducing new ways of movement.
+The Whole Body Mind approach seeks to help the body realign and reorganize itself by releasing chronic habitual patterns and introducing new ways of interfacing with your environment.
 This is accomplished by observing current movement patterns in your body, taking note of prior injuries, and addressing strain patterns contributing to the lack of ease you may be experiencing.
-Because of this approach, clients generally experience long term relief from Rolfing sessions and are able to notice structural changes which give ease to the body in comparison to massage.
+Because of this approach, clients generally experience long term relief from sessions and are able to notice structural changes which give ease to the body in comparison to massage.

-What is the difference between Rolfing and chiropractic?
+What is the difference between your work and chiropractic adjustments?

-Rolfers work on soft tissue and their focus is on reestablishing the relationship between the parts and helping integrate the changes into your body as a whole.
+My focus is on reestablishing the relationship and communication between the parts and helping integrate the changes into your body as a whole.
 Chiropractors manipulate the spine by using high velocity adjustments.
-Rolfing influences the position of the bones when the imbalances created by tension in the soft tissue are reduced.
+I use a combination of techniques that influence the nervous system response and addresses imbalances created by habitual stress on the nervous system.

 What should I wear?

 Each session looks at posture and movement before, during and after the session.
 Female clients are asked to wear a bra (not crossback) and underwear or spandex shorts for both male and female.
-This will allow a better visual in assessments.
+This will allow a better visual assessment.